Anthony-Fiddes/fiddes.dev/content/posts/linux-on-the-lenovo-z13/index.md

 ## Sleep Issues

+> 2023-09-17 Update:
+>
+> I didn't change anything, but I've noticed that wake from
+> sleep times have substantially improved (from a noticeable couple of seconds to
+> near instant upon opening the lid).
+>
+> I experimented further by removing the modprobe line from the following sleep
+> script and I noticed that it's no longer needed for my Wi-Fi to be performant
+> after sleep.
+I assume this came for free with some kernel/system updates, but
+> I'm leaving the section below in case it's still helpful on some environments.

 I had the same problems that others online experienced when it came to the Wi-Fi adapter being slow after waking up from sleep.